pratham607/Customer-Churn-project/README.md

 Dataset: IBM Telco Customer Churn Dataset
 UI Framework: Emergent UI

+Note - Their are some bugs and I am fixing it , so stay tuned

 ⭐ Show Your Support

 If you like this project, give it a ⭐ on GitHub!